 Controls can be thought of as the method, evidence or proof that demonstrates how you are meeting your various Requirements.
 Controls are a document, process, technical implementation, or other action that relates to one or more Requirements.

-It is recommended that the Control description be very detailed.
-The Control description should include what the Control is, how to review and assess the Control, what type of Evidence is expected as a result of a review, and where that Evidence should be placed.
+We recommend making your Control description very detailed.
+The description should include what the Control is, how to review and assess the Control, what type of Evidence is expected as a result of a review, and where that Evidence should be placed.
 The Control description is used in the Task reminder emails and in the Detailed Compliance Reports.
 If you should need to change ownership of the Control, providing these details will make it much easier for the new user to understand what is expected.